AssemblingTheFuture/zRobotics/README.md

 - [Control of Dynamical Systems](https://bit.ly/zControl)
 - [Robotics: from Kinematics to Control](https://bit.ly/RoboticZ)

-We hope this library will help you to start your journey in these amazing discipline!
+We hope this library will help you to start your journey in these amazing discipline! :heart:

 [*Return to top*](#zrobotics-01)